Ghasi

 Ghasi is a caste found in Jharkhand, Chhattisgarh, Odisha and West Bengal.
-They are traditionally caretakers of horses and village musicians.
+They are traditionally village musicians and caretakers of horses.
 They are known as Ghasiya in Uttar Pradesh.

 Etymology

 The name ghasi derive from ghas which means grass.
 In past, they were cutting grass to feed horses.

 History

 The Ghasi caste is found in Jharkhand, Chhattisgarh, Odisha and West Bengal.
 They are also found in Uttar Pradesh known as Ghasiya.
 They were serving Nagvanshi as militia, musician and ritual specialist.
 They also worked as agricultural worker and palanquin bearers.
 The title of Naik was bestowed upon them by Nagvanshi kings due their expertise in music.
 The word Naik derived from Naikha which means leader of a band.
 The title of Sahani or Sohani Rajput was given to them by a Nagvanshi king because they had quenched his thrist by providing water.

 According to Dr.Ball, they are known for their gold washing and playing musical instruments in Singhbhum district.
 They were treated as untouchable due to their profession of beating drums and disposing dead animals.